RGSS3/rereplpl/README.md

 Words
 ==============
-A value in change is not a good value in unit developing
+A value in change is not a good inspection in unit developing